pmean/build-website/text/21/umkc-award.md

 Funding for KC HEalth CORE was lost due to the pandemic, threatening the very existence of CEI.
 I worked with CEI to win a grant in 2019 from the Department of Housing and Urban Development for seven hundred thousand dollars.
 This grant supported cost effective lead remediation efforts and represented cross-institutional collaborations.
 I also helped facilitate a collaboration between Jannette Berkley-Patton and CEI to develop a dashboard to map the progress of her $5 million dollar COVID vaccination grant.
 These grants are a lifeline of support for CEI and we aren't done yet.

-A second grant sent to HUD in 2019 missed funding by one point on a hundred point scale.
-We plan to resubmit this grant in August 2020.
-It is a collaboration with the National Center for Healthy Housing and the Rochester Institue of Technology that uses an exterior housing condition survey developed by CEI to identify homes in need of remediation.
+A second grant sent to HUD in 2020 just barely missed funding.
+We hope to resubmit this work to another federal agency.
+This grant is a collaboration with the National Center for Healthy Housing and the Rochester Institute of Technology that uses an exterior housing condition survey developed by CEI to identify homes in need of remediation.

 CEI has employed many Ph.D. students and helped direct their dissertation work.
 I provided informal guidance on Bayesian statistical models and hierarchical regression models for two recent graduates, Natalie Kane and Neal Wilson.
 The methods used by both students was very advanced and specialized, and well beyond the knowledge and expertise of most statisticians.
 Both students successfully defended their disserations and went on to apply their research skills in new positions.
 Natalie is currently working in a post-doctoral position at Children's Mercy Hospital and Neal has parlayed his research expertise into major support on two large research grants.